-With the legalization of medical marijuana in Maryland in 2014, recent polls have shown that a majority of the population supports its recreational use as well.
+With the legalization of medical marijuana in many states around the country, polls have shown that a majority of the population supports its recreational use as well.
 It therefore poses a great threat of dog marijuana ingestion, considering cannabinoids affect the central nervous system, causing disruption of normal movement and behavior.
 The most common ways for dogs to be exposed to marijuana is by inhaling its smoke or by ingesting the dried marijuana itself.
 Because of the cumulative effects of inhaling this smoke, dog owners who use marijuana, whether medical or recreational, should never smoke anywhere near their pets, particularly ones with asthma or any other lung diseases.

 Not only is marijuana currently available – and more accessible — in foods, pills, oils, and tinctures than ever before, it’s also stronger.
 Why?
 New hybrids and cultivation techniques have resulted in plants with significantly more THC (Delta-9 Tetrahydrocannabinol, the psychoactive compound) than in decades past.
 In some cases, dogs may nibble on the leaves and/or buds of homegrown marijuana plants.
 Unthinking owners may also feed their dogs cookies, brownies or candies infused with marijuana, posing a double threat to their health because anything containing chocolate or the artificial sweetener, xylitol, can lead to a double dose of toxicity.